 To arrive on time for your appointment and to contact the surgery in good time if you are unable to attend.
 To be civil and courteous in your contact with all practice staff.

 We respect your right to privacy and keep all your health information confidential and secure.
-It is important that the NHS keeps accurate and up-to-date records about your health and treatment so that those treating you can give you the best possible advice and care.
+It is important that the NHS keeps accurate and up-to-date records about your health and treatment so that those treating you can give you the best possible care.

 We aim to treat all our patients courteously at all times and expect our patients to treat our staff in a similarly respectful way.
 We take seriously any threatening, abusive or violent behaviour against any of our staff or patients.
 In any case of actual or threatened use of violence, the person(s) involved will be asked to leave the premises.
 Patients threatening or using violence will not be seen by our clinicians and NHS Norfolk may make special arrangements for their future health care.